Think-3D/BeePanel/README.md

 *   Download the .img file. <br/>
 *   Insert a 4GB+ SD card in your SD card reader. <br/>
-*   Follow isntructions on how to burn the .img. (http://www.raspberrypi.org/documentation/installation/installing-images/) <br/>
+*   Follow instructions on how to burn the .img. (http://www.raspberrypi.org/documentation/installation/installing-images/) <br/>

 However if you wish to install it on an existing raspbian image read section "Installing BeePanel in an existing Raspbian Image" and follow the instructions. <br/>